 Are you looking for a stronger, deeper faith, but you are not sure how to get there?
 Do you sometimes feel alone on your spiritual journey?
 Spiritual direction may be the answer.
 You don’t have to take that journey alone!

 If you are new to the concept of spiritual direction, you probably have a lot of questions.
-This comprehensive guide to spiritual direction should answer most of those questions.
-Follow the links below to learn more.
+This short guide to spiritual direction should answer most of those questions.

 You don’t have to walk this path alone.